Macks3110/bADAss_team_project/README.md

 4. Attempt on **economy** consequences analysis ?
     1. Complicated ...
 What about looking at what happended in countries that adopted food self-sufficient policies such as Senegal, India, the Philippines, Qatar, Bolivia, and Russia ?
-Peut être résolu par des jaccard et des correlations ?
+(Use of Jaccard and/or correlations?)
     2. Jaccard similarity of country based on SSR to see which country should adopt more food self-sufficient policies ?

 In order to answer all those questions, we will go further into the "correlation study" of our data.